Bond Definition

 Read more in specific article Day Count Conventions, Date Rolling Behaviour

-Additional Calendars - if more calenders than the currency calenders should be considered
+Additional Calendars - if more calendars than the currency calendars should be considered

 Was this article helpful?